kurokida/jsQUEST/docs/index.md

 - The parameters of a Weibull psychometric function: Delta (Default: 0.01).
 The probability of making mistakes by participants at intensities significantly greater than the threshold.
 - The parameters of a Weibull psychometric function: Gamma (Default: 0.5).
 The probability of a success (a response of YES) at zero intensity.

-Note that the x-axis is the log scale.
 The pink circle represents the actual threshold (tActual).
 The experimenter does not usually know the value, and wants to know it by conducting the experiment.
 The tActual is used only for simulation, and is not necessarily required to run QUEST.

 The tGuess determines the horizontal position of the psychometric function, while the Beta, Delta, and Gamma determines the shape of the psychometric function.
 The tGuessSd affects the probability density function (PDF) of thresholds.

-You'll see that the probability has changed from 0.5 to 1.0 in about one tick at the x-axis (log scale) in Figure 1.
-In other words, when observers see a stimulus that is about 10 times more intense than the stimulus that results in a 50 % correct response rate, they will give a 100 % correct response.
+The probability of correct/YES answers is about 0.5 at (A) the x-axis of -2.5, and is about 1.0 at (B) the x-axis of -1.5.
+The intensity of (B) is 10 times larger than that of (A) because the x-axis is the log scale.
 By using the default values (Beta = 3.5, Delta = 0.01, Gamma = 0.5), the experimenter is assuming such a psychophysical function.

 # Stimulus intensity